 Pro-Tip: Need help designing your QSEHRA, finding a reference plan, or choosing an appropriate reimbursement rate?
+Chat with us!
 Our team can help you benchmark against similar employers in your industry as well as look at the individual market options in your location so you can save money but still offer a great, competitive benefit.

 - Reimburse Insurance Premiums Only: Employers can limit reimbursements to only go towards eligible premium expenses.
 Typically, this refers to individual health insurance premiums but could also include eligible dental premiums, vision premiums, etc. as long as the employee has Minimum Essential Coverage (MEC) (see notes on employee eligibility above).

 - Reimburse Insurance Premiums and Medical Expenses: Most employers choose to allow medical expenses to be reimbursed too.
 The list of eligible medical expenses is very long and comes from IRS Publication 502.
 Eligible expenses include doctor visits, copays, dental cleanings, prescriptions, eye glasses, diabetes supplies, etc. Note: Employers can choose to exclude categories of expenses (i.e., “prescriptions”) as long as the exclusion is applied fairly to everyone.